WHAT IS RICKETS?

 - Weakened immune system

-The cause is always either due to a deficiency of vitamin D or calcium.
+The cause is always either a deficiency of vitamin D or calcium.

 Rickets can be diagnosed clinically with a complete medical history and a complete physical examination by your doctor.

-Further, if suspected, you will be advised to get following tests done:
+Further, if suspected, you will be advised to get the following tests done: